rickbutton/Scheme.NET/README.md

 - Performant arithmetic.
 All arithmetic/numbers are represented with arbitrary precision rationals, and as such are MUCH slower than IEEE floating point.
 - Most procedures.
 I am slowly implementing more or less everything from R5RS, but most things are not in yet.
-- Vectors.
-(Mostly laziness, this will be implemented soon).

 ## What is this?